 If you do not wish to be a member of The Health Plan, you have the right to disenroll at any time.
-You may re-enroll in another health plan if you choose.
+You may re-enroll in another managed care organization (MCO) if you choose.
 The enrollment broker can help you.
-Just call 1.800.449.8466.
+Just call 1-800-449-8466.